“Inverse Distance Weighting (IDW) interpolation estimates unknown values with specifying search distance, closest

-…And here’s the formula:
+And here’s the formula:

 The sigma notation simply means that you are adding whatever number of points that will be interpolated.
-Here we are are simply summing the elevation values at each point with respect to distance.
+Here we are simply summing the elevation values at each point for distance.

 Try plugging in different values.
 The math really isn’t so bad!